Instructions for Authors

 Main text

 Manuscripts should be submitted in the following formats: DOCX, DOC or RTF.
+Text should be formatted as follows: Times New Roman 12, spacing 1.5.

-The main body of the manuscript should not exceed 4000 words (for original papers, research-in-progress articles and study protocols), 1500 words (for research letters) and 7000 words (for reviews and meta-analyses).
+The main body of the manuscript should not exceed 4000 words (for original papers, research-in-progress articles, and study protocols), 1500 words (for research letters), and 7000 words (for reviews and meta-analyses).

 The main body of the text should not contain the names and affiliations of the authors or the abstract.
-Tables, figures and reference list should be submitted as separate files and not be pasted into the main text.
-All numbers of the references in the text should be in superscript and without parentheses.
+Tables, figures, and the reference list should be submitted as separate files and not be pasted into the main text.
+Footnotes are not permitted (apart from footnotes in tables).

 To add symbols to the manuscript, use the Insert → Symbol function in your word processor or paste in the appropriate Unicode character.
 Do not paste graphical files (e.g., JPG, PNG, TIFF, BMP) with symbols in the text.
 Equations should be generated using the appropriate functions in your word processor, not pasted as uneditable graphic files.